ramnab/ramn-test/CAPITA/reporting/dashboard/README.md

 #### AWS Credential Configuration
-The following configuration should be defined in the AWS ~/.aws/credentials and ~/.aws/config files to facilitate the cross account access.
+The following configuration should be defined in the AWS ~/.aws/credentials to facilitate the cross account access.

 ##### Credentials